Bonus Feature Failure

 - Finding all wrecks in an area in Test Drive Unlimited 2 grants you a free car if you have the garage space for it.
 The first wreck you assemble is a Volkswagen Beetle.
 A C4-class car (Which means you can actually enter it into some competitions, unlike the B2-class V8 Buggy you find next) with a top speed that can only exceed 85mph with massive tuning or the much simpler method of driving it off a cliff.
 At least the V8 Buggy you get from the next ten wrecks is useful for exploring.
 Another 10 gets you The Citroen 2CV (also C4 class), even worse than Beetle.
 It tops out at about 70 mph, even after tuning.
 Then again, what do you expect from a car with only 18 horsepower?

 - Mario Kart 7 has a few unlockable gliders you can earn.
 However, some of them are just a copy of the Super Glider in terms of stats, basically giving no bonus, and the rest are just a copy of the Peach Parasol in its bonus stats.
 This also includes all the golden parts that take so long to get, even if used together.

-- In a similar manner, Li Long from Soul Blade reappears in Soul Calibur III...as a bonus character using a moveset usually reserved for created characters.
+- Li Long from Soul Blade reappears in Soul Calibur III...as a bonus character using a moveset usually reserved for created characters.
 He's expanded in Soul Calibur III Arcade Edition, but fans still felt cheated.
 In a similar manner, Hwang and Amy also appear as bonus characters who use generic movesets.
 Whilst Li Long and Hwang went from being unique characters to being generic, Amy went from being generic to being a unique character of her own in Soul Calibur IV, meaning that this trope was reversed.

-- Soul Edge / Soul Blade has the ridiculous one: Go to all the trouble of beating Edge Master Mode (the game's notoriously hard Story Mode) with every character and you are rewarded with a bonus character called Sophitia!!, who is Sophitia without armor.
+- Soul Edge / Soul Blade has a ridiculous one: Go to all the trouble of beating Edge Master Mode (the game's notoriously hard Story Mode) with every character and you are rewarded with a bonus character called Sophitia!!, who is Sophitia without armor.
 The game probably would have rewarded you with more bonus characters but they were not included in the final game.

-- The first Tekken has the game Galaga remade for the game's loading screen.
+- The first game has the game Galaga remade for its loading screen.
 Beating all 8 levels simply rewards you with a differently suited version of Kazuya known as Devil Kazuya.
 Due to technical limitations, he really is just Kazuya in a purple suit, with none of the functionality of the Devil of later games (though the implication is that he is the same guy).
 Many players don't even bother.
 Many hadn't even seen him in action until Youtube came along.
 Interestingly, if you unlock Heihachi (who has to be unlocked by beating the game without losing), his matches will all be against Sub-Bosses, with the final boss being Devil Kazuya, but you don't unlock him this way.
 It's quite likely you were supposed to, but the game developers overlooked it.

 - In Bloody Roar 4, there is Career Mode, in which you have to battle multitudes of rounds among the same characters over and over while gradually progressing through a very tedious and confusing map.
 As a certain game reviewer points out, among the other flaws this game has that seems all the more clear it's aimed to revive the series, the map can be fully completed and yet still leaves you with well over 800 more fights you must do in order to unlock the Very Definitely Final Hidden Character (everyone else is mercifully much easier and sooner to unlock and you will get everyone else long before you complete the map).
 So you have to fight repeat battles to make up the difference, and, guess what?
 The final unlockable character turns out to be Ryoho.
 No, not Ryoho & Mana, the Ice Climbers to the Bloody Roar series you get right from the get-go, but Ryoho-the-incredibly-cheap-guard-cutting-Gaia-pisser-offer-dragon.
 Not only is he an incredibly cheap character to fight against as a boss, but also just as cheap as he is under your command and otherwise not terribly different from Ryoho as a human from the Ryoho you get with Mana.
 Not to mention there are already a few other characters that are already unlocked for you early on that are also just as cheap and overpowered.
 Of course, this is assuming anyone bothered to go ahead and fight those repeated battles just to get that far to see Dragon!Ryoho.